Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 - This season the Stars have been an underdog 23 times, and won 10, or 43.5%, of those games.

-- Dallas has entered 18 games this season as an underdog by +105 or more and is 7-11 in those contests.
+- Dallas has entered 18 games this season as the underdog by +105 or more and is 7-11 in those contests.

-- The moneyline in this matchup implies a 48.8% chance of victory for the Stars.

 Golden Knights vs Stars Additional Info